restimirandaNU/liri-node-app/README.md

 WHAT EACH COMMAND DOES:

-1. node liri.js concert-this <artist/band name here>
+1. node liri.js concert-this <artist/band name here>.
 This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal.

 ![concert-thisimage](https://user-images.githubusercontent.com/43328718/50049155-4f342f00-00a3-11e9-8075-4f731a04f184.PNG)

-2. node liri.js spotify-this-song <song name here>
+2. node liri.js spotify-this-song <song name here>.
 This will show the following information about the song in your terminal/bash window

      * Artist(s)